 Learning and teaching accounting is hard.
-Accounting is a complex mathematical system, with both physical and abstract parts, requiring numerical strength and sound judgement.
+It is a complex mathematical system, with both physical and abstract parts, requiring numerical strength and sound judgement.
 Because of this, students often settle for learning rules in isolation, rather than developing a joined-up understanding of the underlying dynamics.
-And on many courses (such as MBAs) students may have varied levels of financial confidence and prior experience, which makes teaching more difficult.

 Tanks give a visual representation of accounting balances, while flows along pipes correspond to accounting transactions.

 Students explore different scenarios by adjusting profit margins, costs and credit periods to understand what effects these changes will have on profit, assets and cashflow.

 UK schools, universities and business schools can enjoy free use of the business simulation models thanks to our corporate sponsors.

 “This is an excellent way to understand how business really works.”